Atinos31/Blog-it/README.md

 ### Existing Features
 - User Registration: allows new users to create an account so they can log in.
 - User Log-in: allows existing users to log in using their username or email and password.
 Passwords are hashed for security reasons.
 Log-in is required to read , post your own blogs and give feedback.
-- User Profiles: allow users to tell others about themselves, provide a username,bio.date stamp, and maybe followers.
+- User Profiles: allow users to tell others about themselves, provide a username, and users can see blogs created by themselves of their profiles
 - A user must be logged in to edit their own profile.
 A user cannot edit someone else's profile.
 - A user must be logged in to view messages and interact with other members.
 - Password reset page- allows users to reset their password incase they had forgotten it.